ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 If the two IP addresses match the internal IP addresses of your VM, the `cloud-init` configuration ran successfully.

 Lastly, enter the `DSPLICKEY` command to verify that the `cloud-init` injected the license keys correctly.
-After you verify your network and license key configuration, you can initial program load (IPL) the _lpar_.
+After you verify your network and license key configuration, you can initial program load (IPL) the LPAR.

 ![Using the DSPLICKEY command](./images/terminal-ibmi-dsplickey.png "DSPLICKEY command"){: caption="Figure 4.
 Using the DSPLICKEY command" caption-side="bottom"}

 ## Changing the System Service Tools (SST) and Dedicated Service Tools (DST) passwords
 {: #sst-dst}

 By default, the SST and DST passwords are expired.
-Complete the following tasks to get into **System Service Tools (SST),** change your passwords, and configure the newly attached disk.
+Complete the following tasks to get into SST, change your passwords, and configure the newly attached disk.
 Configuring a newly attached disk is required.

 ![Changing the system value](./images/terminal-ibmi-ipl.png "Changing the system value"){: caption="Figure 5.
 Changing the system value" caption-side="bottom"}